-Agra Fort - Interesting FactsA majestic structure, a symbol of power, an important site that has witnessed many milestones in the Indian history, a building which was once known as 'Badalgarh'...now stands tall for the people across the globe.
+Agra Fort - Interesting FactsA majestic structure, a symbol of power, an important site that has witnessed many milestones in the Indian history, a building which was once known as 'Badalgarh".now stands tall for the people across the globe.

 It is on this pretext that ‘Red Fort’ is tagged as one of the UNESCO World Heritage Site.
 It seems only appropriate for this astonishing piece of history to be preserved and cherished.
 All through the history this fort changed hands from Lodi, Babur, Humayun, Akbar, Jehangir, Shahjahan and Aurangazeb, all in chronological order.
 It was from this very fort that many ruled the kingdom.

 He was the ruler who saw the true potential of the strategic and central location of the fort and renewed it to its glory.
 It was under his rule that Red Fort was restored using red stones.
 Shahjahan was another Mughal ruler who also contributed to the splendour of the fort.
 The love and passion for architecture is clearly visible in his marvellous creations.

 The external wall of Agra is 70ft high, with bastions.
 The fort has double embankments, with parapets for discharging missiles, grooved spaces for archers and shooters, openings which allow canons to be fired.

 Originally known as ‘Akbari Darwaza’, the southern gateway, was renamed as ‘Amar Singh gate’ by Shahjahan, as a mark of admiration for the valorous feat by Rao Amar Singh of Jodhpur.
 Some of the interesting facets of the semi-circular fort are known for its intricate and sagacious construction.

 Khas Mahal: It blankets three main chambers, Tasbih Khana where the King worshipped, the Khwabgah was the sleeping chamber and the baithak the sitting room.
 The beauty or the captivating characteristic of the Khas Mahal is the perforated marble screen.

 The rooms in this fort have hollow grooves through which water keeps flowing, thereby, keeping the interiors cool as the wind blows.
 Many such genius ideas have been a source of inspiration for both national and global architects.